-The CCR Landfill is located east of the Hennepin Power Station Plant.
-The facility is located on the south bank of the Illinois River, approximately 4 miles northeast of Hennepin Township, Illinois.
-Specifically, within the northeast quarter of Section 26, Township 33 North, Range 2 West, Putnam County, Illinois.

-The CCR Landfill was designed to be constructed over the top of Hennepin Power Station's inactive Ash Pond No. 2 and will be developed over five phases.
-Phase I, totaling approximately 4.5 acres, was constructed in 2010 and has been inactive since that time.
-A coarse layer of bottom ash was placed over the surface of the Phase 1 cell to prevent erosion and provide freeze protection to the bottom liner system.
-The remaining 15.5 acres have not yet been developed.
-The CCR Landfill is a permit-exempt facility designed, constructed and operated in compliance with all applicable requirements of 35 III.
+The CCR Landfill is located northwest of Joppa, Illinois, and the Joppa Power Station and north of the Ohio River in Massac County, Illinois.
+More specifically, the facility is located within the southwest quarter of Section 10 of Township 15 South, Range 3 East of the Third Principal Meridian.
+The CCR Landfill design consists of approximately 28 acres.
+At the present time, only 14 acres (Cell L1) of the CCR Landfill have been constructed and remain inactive.
+The remaining 14 acres (Cell L2) have not yet been developed as a CCR landfill.
+The CCR Landfill is a permit-exempt facility designed, constructed and operated in compliance with all applicable requirements of 35 Ill.
 Adm.
 Code 811, 812 and 815.
 An initial facility report is on file with the Illinois Environmental Protection Agency (IEPA).